jgnagy/metatron/README.md

 Metatron is a Ruby library for creating [Metacontroller](https://metacontroller.github.io/metacontroller/)-based custom Kubernetes controllers.

 The intention is to make it as easy as possible to use Ruby to manage [custom resources](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) within your Kubernetes infrastructure.
-No Golang required to listen for and respond to resources based on your own [CustomResourceDefinition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) or to modify existing kubernetes resources via a [DecoratorController](https://metacontroller.github.io/metacontroller/api/decoratorcontroller.html).
+No Golang required!

-Your Ruby code doesn't have to have any _real_ knowledge of the Kubernetes environment in which it operates; Metacontroller takes care of all the Kubernetes interactions and Metatron handles providing the JSON interface.
-Just write a `sync` method that can receive and respond with the appropriate Hashes and you're on your way!
+For more information, see the [Metatron Wiki on GitHub](https://github.com/jgnagy/metatron/wiki)!

 ## Usage